Franciscoborges2002/steamShark/README.md

-# ASteamShark
+# steamShark
-Anti scam steam shark

-The script that smells scam websites
+The script that smells steam scam websites!

 The core of the project is just a "database" (2 json files) that contians urls of the scamy websites and legist websites.

+<a href="https://franciscoborges2002.github.io/steamShark/" target="_blank">Website</a>

 <h1>steamShark</h1>